-J. Qualifying Exam
+J. Oral Qualifying Exam

-The Qualifying Exam is generally taken between the fourth and seventh quarter of residence in BPHY.
+The Oral Qualifying Exam is generally taken between the fourth and night quarter of residence in BPHY.
 The timing is dependent on completion of the student's course program.
 The student must have completed ALL course work requirements prior to the written and oral qualifying exams.

 The Qualifying Committee consists of five members.
 Four of the members should be BPHY Program faculty, with one member from outside the program.
 Please use the following form to send your Qualifying Exam Committee Nominations to the Student Services Advisor.
-The Graduate Advisor will review the nominations, and the final list will be forwarded to the Graduate Dean for approval. https://ucrbsgsac.wufoo.com/forms/BPHY-oral-qual-exam-committee-nomination-form/
+The Graduate Advisor will review the nominations, and the final list will be forwarded to the Graduate Dean for approval.
+Petition via R'Grad (ucr.edu) "Nomination for Oral Exam Committee."